Remodeling your bathroom is one of the biggest tasks you’re going to face as a homeowner.

 This is why it’s best to start one of these projects on a Monday, when available, to account for those potential delays we discussed earlier.

 Depending on the depth of the renovation (structural versus cosmetic, or both), compounds may need time to dry, paint will need time to set, and so on.

 The more intricate your bathroom remodel is, the longer it will take.

 This is why it’s important to iron out these details in the bid agreement from your contractor prior to allowing them to rip up your old bathroom.

 Time to Put Your Plan Into Action

-You have a six-month plan, ideas regarding your specific costs (even though it’s impossible to get it down to the penny), and you’re mentally prepared to undergo this remodel.
+You have a six-month plan, ideas regarding your specific costs (even though it’s impossible to get it down to the penny), your bathroom remodel checklist ready, and you’re mentally prepared to undergo this remodel.

 Whether you’re going to DIY it or go the route of professional, insured labor, it’s time to get started.

 Either polish off your tools or hit Yelp to find suitable contractors in your area, and get a plan rolling.

 From concept to quality check at the end of the line, it’s all up to you.
 Make it worth it.